 AAO is accessed within the JCQ Centre Admin Portal (CAP) by logging in to one of the awarding body secure extranet sites.
 A single application for approval is required for each candidate regardless of the awarding body used.

-Currently SupaJam is not an accredited exam Centre and has been using Orchards Academy's AAO system to put through students access arrangements, following the completion of each student's personal data consent form.
+The Exams Officer and SENCO work together to put through AAO, following the completion of each student's personal data consent form.
 These forms will be retained for 26 months from the date the application is approved.